huntdatacenter/docs/docs/privacy-statement.md

 ### Updates

-HUNT Cloud will from time to time update the privacy statement for cloud services users.
+HUNT Cloud will from time to time update this privacy statement.

 **Major updates.** Major updates affect users privacy.
 Major updates are specified by increasing numbers (v1, v2, v3, etc.).
 Such updates becomes effective ninety days after they are announced to active users on email.
 The new version is immediately effective for new users.